Breaking through the breakfast barrier – 5 simple tips.

 And on top of this, many people complain that they find breakfast foods a little on the dull side, or simply aren’t hungry and would rather just grab a coffee on the way into the office.

-The question is, how can you help your patients overcome these barriers so that they don’t miss out on the benefits of breakfast?
+The question for dietitians is how can we help our clients overcome these barriers so that they don’t miss out on the benefits of breakfast?

 1. Discuss the benefits.